mugnozzo/python-base-converter/README.md

 ```

 ## Missing features
-- Accepting a file (or stdin) as input;
+- Accepting a file (or stdin) as input.
-- check if inputs are well formatted (number respects given base and alphabet, etc...).